 Interim Travel Policy for COVID-19

-Interim Policy for University Travel to China, South Korea, and countries with Active COVID-19 Outbreaks
+Interim Policy for Employee Travel to countries with active COVID-19 Outbreaks:

-For all locations in China, South Korea, and countries with CDC Level 3 Warning active outbreaks:
+For all locations with CDC Level 3 Warning or State Department Global Level 4 Health Advisory- Do not Travel active COVID-19 outbreaks:

-- The monitoring and screening required will be decided on a case-by-case basis by the Executive Director of Campus Health Services in conjunction with appropriate public health and University officials;
+7. The monitoring and screening required for those traveling to these locations will be decided by the Executive Director of Campus Health Services in conjunction with appropriate public health and University officials.